 Banfield Pet Hospital suggests that most dogs need a cleaning about once per month, give or take depending on other health or lifestyle factors.
 You may find that once a month is even excessive, and even less frequent cleanings will work for your pup.

-Ear cleaning is no fun for anyone, but with the right solution and a well-executed plan, it’s an important part of canine hygiene to help your pup stay infection free.
+Ear cleaning is no fun for anyone, but with the right solution and a well-executed plan, it’s an important part of canine hygiene to help your pup avoid chronic ear infections!